Kotlin/anko/README.md

 ### Intents

 Even if you won't use DSL, Koan still has something to make your life easier.

-For example, it has Intent call wrappers for some Intents used widely.
+For example, it has call wrappers for some Intents used widely.

 Goal                | Solution
 --------------------|---------